AØKA08069U Economics of Banking (F)

 - Reorganizing and closing banks

 - The Basel regulations

-know the basic principles of risk management and of risk measures, as well as the basic organisation of risk management in a bank,
+Account for the basic principles of risk management and of risk measures, as well as the basic organisation of risk management in a bank.

-Select relevant theories and analyze problems related to financial intermediation,
+Master relevant theories and analyze problems related to financial intermediation.

 Assess properties of credit markets, designing improvements of the contract structure,

 Give advice for the regulation of financial intermediation and for the prevention of financial crises.